News and Professional Development Activities

 Password: C-SPANCLASSROOM

-For resources from all 50 states, visit our State History Resources page, but below is a sampling of some of our state-specific resources:
+For resources from all 50 states, visit our page, but below is a sampling of some of our state-specific resources:

 Transcribe the military records of African American soldiers in the American Civil War